Welcome to Travel Guides!

 Pruvo– This app will watch your hotel reservations and alert you if a lower price is available.
 It alerts you to your specific hotel, and how much you’ll save if you decide to re-book and cancel the original reservation.
 When booking a complicated trip quite a few days out this is a great way to save money!
 Download their free app to make it even easier.

 Viator– This tour booking company is owned by TripAdvisor and has a massive catalog of available tours.
 They do a great job showing the exact itinerary of what you are booking, so you know how long you’ll stop at each location.
 Their customer service is great, I’ve had to modify trips and they are very easy to work with.

 GetYourGuide– For day trips or tours around specific cities I always check GetYourGuide.
 My favorite part of this service is that they list the actual tour operator.
 I can search for reviews, and just feel more comfortable knowing who I’ll be dealing with on the ground.

 G Adventures– For a tour of a week or longer, G Adventures is the first place I’d look.
-I went on their “Wonders of Jordan” tour of Petra and around Jordan and had a terrific time.
+I went on their small group tour around Jordan which included Petra and had a terrific time.
 I met several travelers who have used G Adventures around the world and always had a good experience.

 Budgeting and Logistics

 Tripit– This free app puts all of your travel reservations and confirmation numbers in one easy-to-read itinerary on your phone.
 You either allow it to scan your inbox or forward confirmation emails to the app.
 You can have multiple travelers assigned to any trip.

 This has been a really useful app- when planning our lengthy cross country road trip, it helps me double-check that my hotel reservations are all lined up (and not overlapping).
 You can also add activities or tours.
 You can even attach pdfs to specific plans, which is great for things like bus tickets.
 Highly recommend!